jcblum/reprex-howto/reprex_newbie.md

 By now you should have a reproducible example script that includes **all** the code and data necessary to demonstrate your problem, and does so in a **self-contained** way that will run on anybody's computer.
 The last step is to take a critical look at your reproducible example script and see if it can be **made simpler**.

 This might seem like an optional step, but it's pretty important!
-The hardest part about getting help online is getting to the point where others understand your problem.
+The hardest part about finding help online is getting to the point where others understand your problem.
 Everybody has plenty of their own work to do, and limited time to help others.
 To get the best help possible, your reproducible example needs to be as **easy to understand** as possible, and that means removing distracting details and extraneous steps.

 You may feel that extra details or steps in your reproducible example more faithfully describe how you encountered your problem.
 But people helping you don't usually need to know the particular twisty path you took to getting stuck :dizzy_face:.
 They just need to clearly see where you're stuck now.